christian-arroyo/prometheus_alerting/README.md

 - http://<ec2_ip_address>:9090
 - http://<ec2_ip_address>:9093

 Note: Once the alert goes through, it will be posted in the #devops channel of your slack istance in ~4 minutes.
-If you kill the process after
+If you kill the process after the slack message was sent, a green (healthy) slack message will be sent since the system is not experiencing that issue anymore.

 7. Destroy your resources, answer 'yes' to prompt
 ```